rcsima7/fend-project4-arcade-game/README.md

 # Frontend Nanodegree: Project 6 Arcade Game #

-This is a project in Udacity's Front End Developer Nanodegree program.
+This is a project in the Google Front End Developer Nanodegree program by Udacity.

 The project's purpose is to use object oriented JavaScript to create a game similar to Frogger.